SPCA blue cross 500KM ULTRA DISTANCE EVENT

 Experience Zimbabwe's beautiful scenery and friendly people first hand

-Countdown to Tuesday the 11th of August 2020,the summit day for all participants -
+Countdown to Tuesday 10th of August 2021,the summit day for ALL participants

 The calendars below, which are totally flexible, are recommendations based on the experience of past participants.